MakeSoil/Public-Pages/faqs.md

 Yes, absolutely.
 Remember that making soil - although essentially a very simple process - is a skill that very few people have so far developed.
 And since it’s so important for creating healthier, cohesive and resilient neighborhoods, there’s no better time than now to start learning.

 You might want to let people know in the description of your Soil Site that you’re a novice and would love some help learning how to make soil.
 You’ll be surprised how happy people will be to help share their experience and expertise with you.
-And MakeSoil will also soon be providing educational resources and support to all of our brave new Soil Makers joining the movement.
+And MakeSoil is also developing educational resources and support to all of our brave new Soil Makers joining the movement.

 While you’re just getting started, you can also set your Soil Site as ‘Private’ - meaning Soil Supporters won’t start bringing their scraps to you until you approve them as participants.
 And you can set a limit to the number of Soil Supporters you accept (it could be as low as 1 or 2), so your Soil Site won’t get overwhelmed while you are still developing your soil-making skills.